 Video streaming solutions comparison

 Now, let’s consider some of the ways to do a successful video streaming solutions comparison.
 The most obvious way to compare an OVP is via features.
-For example, YouTube Live has limited monetization options compared to DaCast.
-If you really need to make money broadcasting live videos, YouTube Live may be a poor choice.
-We’ll cover this in more detail later.
+For example, YouTube Live has limited monetization options while Vimeo does have monetization options but it is a specific service aside from their classic subscriptions.

 If you don’t have very specific feature needs, however, you’ll want to choose another method of comparison.
 Instead, you could compare the target audience or intended user of your video streaming solution.